skilledwolf/revtypst/lib.typ

         out += ", "
       }
     }

-    // Always add name
     out += a.name

-    // Accumulate superscripts
     let sups = ()

-    // 1) affiliation numbering if not skipping if not skipAff {
+    if not skipAff {
       let affNums = a.affiliation.map(aff => str(indexOf(aff_keys, aff, 0) + 1))
       sups += affNums
     }

-    // 2) notes
     if "note" in a.keys() {
       let these = if type(a.note) == str { (a.note,) } else { a.note }
       for key in these {
-        // The star index is the position of ("note", key) in mergedStuff let idx = indexOf(mergedStuff, ("note", key), 0) + 1 let dest = label(mergedNoteLabelName(idx))
+        let idx = indexOf(mergedStuff, ("note", key), 0) + 1
+        let dest = label(mergedNoteLabelName(idx))
         sups += (link(dest, starNumber(idx)),)
       }
     }

-    // 3) email
     if "email" in a.keys() {
       let idx = indexOf(mergedStuff, ("email", a.email), 0) + 1
       let dest = label(mergedNoteLabelName(idx))
       sups += (link(dest, starNumber(idx)),)
     }

-    // Turn sups into a single superscript if sups.len() == 1 {
+    if sups.len() == 1 {
       out += super(sups.at(0))
     } else if sups.len() > 1 {
       out += super(sups.join(", "))
     }
   }
   out
 }

-// Format the affiliation lines
 #let format-affiliations(aff_keys, affiliations, skip, layout, aff-size) = {
   set text(size: aff-size, weight: "regular") if skip {
-    // If skipping, no numbering
     for aff in aff_keys {
       [_#affiliations.at(aff)_]
       v(-2pt)
     }
   } else {
-    // Otherwise, number them
     for aff in aff_keys {
       let num = indexOf(aff_keys, aff, 0) + 1
       [#super(str(num))_ #affiliations.at(aff)_]